 The following are guidelines for typical lighting schemes with satisfactory energy efficiency outcome.
 It is Council’s expectation that the lighting designer will evaluate other elements of installation geometry and select the most energy efficient option.

-Table 29: Guidelines for typical lighting schemes
+Table33: Guidelines for typical lighting schemes